Print

 Instructions

-1. Soak the beans: Sort the cannellini beans, removing broken beans, stones, and dirt clods.
-Rinse the beans put them in a large container with the fine sea salt, and cover with 2 quarts water.
+1. Soak the beans overnight: Sort the cannellini beans, removing broken beans, stones, and dirt clods.
+Rinse the beans, put them in a large container with the fine sea salt, and cover with 2 quarts water.
 Let the beans soak for at least 8 hours, or overnight.
 Drain and rinse the beans.

-2. Sauté the aromatics: Heat the olive oil in the pressure cooker pot over medium-high heat (sauté mode in an electric pressure cooker) until the oil starts shimmering.
-Add the onion, carrots, and garlic, and sprinkle with the ½ teaspoon salt and red pepper flakes.
+3. Sauté the aromatics: Add the oil to an Instant Pot set to sauté mode - high.
+(Or other pressure cooker over medium-high heat.)
+Heat the oil until it starts shimmering, about 3 minutes.
+Add the onion, carrots, and garlic, and sprinkle with the ½ teaspoon salt and the red pepper flakes.
 Sauté until the onions are softened, about 5 minutes.

-4. Simmer the kale, then serve: Fish out the parmesan rind and discard.
+6. Simmer the kale, then serve: Fish out the parmesan rind and discard.
 Turn the heat under the pressure cooker to medium-high (sauté mode on an electric PC) and stir in the kale.
 Simmer, uncovered, until the kale is tender, about 3 minutes.
-Stir the fresh ground black pepper and balsamic vinegar into the pot, then taste.
-Add more salt as needed - the soup will taste bland without enough salt.
-(I add 2 teaspoons of fine sea salt to the beans).
+Stir the salt, fresh ground black pepper and balsamic vinegar into the pot.
 Serve, sprinkling each bowl of soup with fresh grated parmesan and minced parsley.
+Enjoy!

 • Cuisine: Italian